Aayan0207/ImgtransformR/README.md

 ## Medium Article

-The following article explains how the project works and outlines the code functionality.
+The following article provides an overview of the project and explains the underlying code functionality.

 [![Article Link](Article.png)](https://medium.com/@aayan.khan02072007/image-transformation-how-i-created-the-imgtransformr-package-in-r-e47c2aa4c235)